-In the past year, we have completed the intended update of the second booster pump at Jungfrau with upgrades to both the piping and SCADA controls.
-Work was also completed on the Muddy Beach wells; the depth of both wells is now known and both wells now have reliable pumps.
-Upgrading of the Muddy Beach pump house is scheduled for this year, with the work to be completed in 2018.
+In the past year, we have completed the intended update of the second booster pump at Muddy Beach with upgrades to both the piping and SCADA controls.
+The roof on the Muddy Beach pump house was also replaced.
+Funds were approved at the 2019 Annual Meeting to complete electrical upgrades at the DPW well site, Chocorua pump house and the Summit pump house.
+Funding was also approved to replace the primary storage tanks at Reinach.
 These investments along with on-going operation and maintenance costs are supported by water user fees.
-When considering the high value we place on water, it is truly a bargain to have water service that protects public health and provides us with the highquality of life we enjoy.
+When considering the high value we place on water, it is truly a bargain to have water service that protects public health and provides us with the high-quality of life we enjoy.